Grower’s Corner

 Edible flowers integrate easily into vegetable spaces.

 Nasturtium can spill from container edges or line raised beds.
 Marigolds can border tomatoes, chillies, and eggplant.
 Calendula fits between winter greens and herbs.
+Butterfly pea can climb along trellises, fences, or the edges of vertical structures in the summer garden.

 They do not require a separate ornamental section.
 They belong alongside the food.